Nasir-buddy/test_project/README.md

 2. **Move Tasks:**
    - Drag a task card and drop it into the desired section.

-3. **Authentication:**
-   - Log in or sign up to start managing your tasks.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: